Heal user experience with WordPress performance optimization.

 First, we’ll need some info from you.

 2. We’ll analyze your site and submit a report with speed recommendations and explain why to change.

-3. With your approval, we install the reported optimization plan.
-We do it for an extra $199.
+3. With your approval, we make the changes you approve from the plan.
 The project is usually done in under 1 week depending upon our workload and complexity.
 But the project ends in 30 days.

 We need a 100% deposit via PayPal before beginning.

 Satisfaction guaranteed — but $250 is non-refundable.
 Sorry.
 We’re not a charity.
 We tried that.

 PayPal is a secure SSL-encrypted payment.